defnotkevz/zettelkasten/untitttled.md

 Custom Components.

+- Sell the Narrative.
+Designed for Power Users.
+Bring out the content creator in them.
 - Main Dashboard has to be redesigned.
-Sell the Narrative.
-Designed for Power Users.
 - Experiment the dark mode colors.
 Black, grey & white.
 -